gbirch11/SpamLabelClassifier/index.md

 FastText outperforms TFIDF and Word2Vec with an accuracy scores higher than 0.7.
 We are able to extract meaningful relationship between the spam email contents and the spam label using weakly supervised learning with a set of seed words for each label class.
 A limitation to our model is the spam emails in Enron dataset are similar to each other, thus we expect the model to perform a little bit worse when the user input spam email in its unseen format.
 We aim to build an interactive website for people to play with the model, and at the same time, we will retrain and update the model with more data in the future.

+## References
+[1]  Dheeraj Mekala and Jingbo Shang.
+2020.
+Contextualized Weak Supervision for Text Classification.
+In Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics.
+Association for Computational Linguistics. https://aclanthology.org/2020.acl-main.30

+[2] A. Joulin, E. Grave, P. Bojanowski, T. Mikolov, Bag of Tricks for Efficient Text Classification. https://arxiv.org/abs/1607.01759